surifirstpin/biplus_documentation/docs/New Website.md

 #### White Labeling

-Our application is integrated into current software very easily and allows you to re-brand the reports as per yo desired.
+Our application is integrated into current software very easily and allows you to re-brand the reports as per your business needs.

-## We Provide High Quality Data Analytics and rapid Insights across all Domains

-### Connect to any Data Source

-Import data from files, databases, cloud drives, popular business applications and in-house apps.
-Its rapid setup connects people to data quickly and retrieve massive amount of data with an ease.

-### Embedded Analytics

-Get a powerful Business Intelligence tool installed within your own product, application, portal, or website as it is embedded in many popular software solutions and technologies.

-  ### Variety of Reporting Components

-Usage of different type of charts, widgets, pivot tables and tabular view components to create smart and insightful reports and dashboards.

-  ### Beautiful Dashboards

-Join multiple report layouts into single good-looking dashboard, by customizing it as per your business needs.

 # We are obsessed with Customer Success